Lego deals: massive savings on Star Wars, Ninjago, and Minecraft sets – available now

 £79.99 £59.99 on Amazon

 SAVE 25%: Play AR Lego games with the Lego app and this interactive Augmented Reality ghost playset.
-The school transforms and features a hidden chamber, computer lab, library, bathroom, chemistry room, bell tower and comes with eight minifigures.
+The school transforms and features a hidden chamber, computer lab, library, bathroom, chemistry room and bell tower.

 View Deal